MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

 ---
-title: Connect KQL Database as a data source in Power BI Desktop
+title: Connect KQL Database to Power BI Desktop
 description: Learn how to connect your KQL database as a data source in Power BI Desktop. ms.reviewer: tzgitlin ms.author: yaschust